Skip to main content

 During their first visits, patients and families will meet with one of our doctors for diagnostic testing and confirmation of the disease.
 Once this has happened, initial discussions about the disease take place, and patients are enrolled into our ALS Clinic.
 Initial ALS Clinic visits are when we start discussing goals of care, pharmacologic and non-pharmacologic therapeutic options, and exploration of immediate needs.

-Over subsequent visits, patients and families undergo evaluation and management by our physicians, physical and occupational therapists, speech-language pathologists, a nutritionist, a social worker and other team members.
-The clinic also provides outside support with a combination of referrals to other specialties, telehealth visits, electronic communications and phone calls.
+Over subsequent visits, patients and families undergo evaluation and management by our physicians, advanced practice providers, physical, and occupational therapists, speech-language pathologists, a nutritionist, a social work, and other team members.

 Innovation and education are important components of the mission of our department and institution.
 We offer participation in clinical trials, basic sciences research and training of the next generation of ALS specialists.